dpflores/diff_control/README.md

 diff_control
 ===

 ROS package for the control and visualization of the turtlebot3 using python.
-You can follow these instructions either using a ubuntu 20.04 distribution with ROS noetic installed or with a free account in [TheConstruct](https://www.theconstructsim.com/), where you can emulate a ROS environment with the required resources.
+You can follow these instructions either using an Ubuntu 20.04 distribution with ROS noetic installed or with a free account in [TheConstruct](https://www.theconstructsim.com/), where you can emulate a ROS environment with the required resources.

 ## Installation